 Handing over your card to pay

-The UK Cards Association best practice guidelines states the card ‘should always stay in the customer’s hand’.
+Admittedly this is far less likely to happen given the current pandemic, but it's worth reiterating that the UK Cards Association best practice guidelines state the card ‘should always stay in the customer’s hand’.

-But often servers at pubs, restaurants, bars or shops will reach out to take your card and tap it themselves.
-While this may be an innocent gesture it could also be a crafty way to steal your details.
+Sometimes servers at pubs, restaurants, bars or shops will reach out to take your card and tap it themselves.
+While this is most likely an innocent, if ill-judged, gesture it could be a crafty way to steal your details.

 Experts say you should refuse to hand over your card to pay for goods or services as this could leave you vulnerable to getting your card skimmed – where your details are copied.